juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 # Storage
 ## Instance Store
 - <b>Hardware storage directly attached to EC2 instance</b> (cannot be detached and attached to another instance)
-- <b>Highest IOPS</b> of any available storate (millions of IOPS)
+- <b>Highest IOPS</b> of any available storage (millions of IOPS)
 - Ephemeral storage (losses data when instance is stopped, <b>hibernated</b> or terminated)
 - Good for buffer / cache / scratch data / temporary content
 - AMI created from an instance does not have its instance store volume preserved

 > You can specify the instance store volumes only when you launch an instance.
-You can't attach instance store volumnes
+You can't attach instance store volumes
 > to an instance after you've launched it

 ### RAID
 - <b>RAID 0</b>
   - Improved performance of a storage volume by distributing reads & writes in a stripe across attached volumes
   - If you add a storage volume, you get the straight addition of throughput and IOPS
-  - for high performance applications
+  - For high performance applications
 - <b>RAID 1</b>
   - Improved data availability by mirroring data in multiple volumes
   - For critical applications